ta4j/ta4j-wiki/Forecast-State-Estimation.md

 };
 ```

-Custom consumers should reject empty, non-finite, or changing-length vectors.
+Custom extractors and consumers should reject empty, non-finite, or changing-length vectors.
+The built-in extractors also reject a finite high-precision `Num` when it overflows at the deliberate primitive `double[]` boundary.
 Feature scaling belongs to the consuming model because the correct scaling depends on its distance or regression method.

 ## Creating a forecast summary without samples